sy77777en/video_annotation_folk/labels_markdown/cam_setup/height_wrt_ground/end_with/index.md

 <h3>📖 Definition:</h3>
-Does the video end with the camera at eye level, roughly at a person's eye height, above the waist but below overhead level?
+Does the video end with the camera at eye level (roughly at a person's eye height, above the waist)?

 <details>
 <summary><h4> Question (Definition)</h4></summary>